 Discussing non-penetrative sex can be very sensitive.
 It includes using your hands, mouth, feet, etc. Many people still do not see this as 'real sex' that is often defined in heteronormative and patriarchal contexts as a penis in a vagina.
 However, many people can find it more pleasurable and intimate than intercourse, For non-penetrative pleasurable sex, you need to understand how your body works and what kind of touches you like or dislike.

-c), 'Let's get it on!'
+Note: You can link this exercise with the exercise Positive Marketing: Module c), 'Let's get it on!'
 Exercise 6.